Policy last updated

 If there is concern after a head injury and if any of the following signs are observed or reported, first aid must be administered and an ambulance should be called for urgent medical assessment:

-neck pain or tenderness
+- neck pain or tenderness

-seizure or convulsion
+- seizure, ‘fits’ or convulsion

-loss of consciousness
+- loss of consciousness

-vomiting
+- repeated vomiting

-increasingly restless, agitated or combative.
+- increasingly restless, agitated or combative

 Observable signs – take appropriate action

-If there are no red flags but signs and symptoms suggest concussion as listed in the Concussion Recognition Tool 5 (that should be available in the first aid kit):
+If there are no red flags but signs and symptoms suggest concussion as listed in the Concussion Recognition Tool 6 (that should be available in the first aid kit):

 Make contact with parents and carers

-- if concussion is suspected:
+- If concussion is suspected, the school:

-- the school must contact the parent or carer and ask the parent or carer to collect the student from school and recommend a medical assessment, even if the symptoms resolve
+- must contact the parent or carer and ask them to collect the student from school

-- if concussion is not suspected:
+- If concussion is not suspected, the school:

 Following a confirmed concussion, schools may need to make reasonable adjustments, guided by the student’s treating team, including: